SymfonyCasts/symfony-ux/sfcasts/turbo/lazy-frame-full-page.md

 the anchor tag and the script element.
 In `index.html.twig`, paste.

 Done!
-Oh, but in `base.html.twig`, let's add a link to this... find the cart link - there it is - copy it, paste, change the route to `app_weather` and.. for the text, I'll use a FontAwesome icon: `fas fa-sun`.
+Oh, but in `base.html.twig`, let's add a link to this... find the cart link - there it is - copy it, paste, change the route to `app_weather` and... for the text, I'll use a FontAwesome icon: `fas fa-sun`.

 Let's go check it out!
 Move over, refresh and... there's our sunshine!
 When we click